MichaelRoyceCarroll/oneAPI-samples/RenderingToolkit/GettingStarted/01_ospray_gsg/README.md

 ./ospTutorialCpp
 ```

 Review the first output image with a .ppm image viewer.
-Example using ImageMagick display:
+Example using Preview:
 ```
-<path-to-ImageMagick>/imdisplay firstFrameCpp.ppm
+open firstFrameCpp.ppm
 ```

 Review the accumulated output image with a .ppm image viewer.
-Example using ImageMagick display:
+Example using Preview:
 ```
-<path-to-ImageMagick>/imdisplay accumulatedFrameCpp.ppm
+open accumulatedFrameCpp.ppm
 ```